PART 2: TIPS FOR USING YOUR BLADE / PART 3: AFTERSHAVE & RAZOR CARE

 Straight razors are made out of very hard steel, in order to get and maintain a smooth shaving edge.
 Because they are ground very thin, the edge can flex and warp when it cuts through hair, dulling the blade.
 In order to keep your blade sharp for as long as possible, a leather strop is used to re-align the edge in between shaves.
 This means that you only have to sharpen your blade on a stone once or twice a year, rather than once or twice a month.

-To use the strop, mount it onto a solid hook mounted into a stud.
+To use the strop, loop it onto a solid hook mounted into a stud or door frame.
 Pull the strop tight, and gently lay the razor flat across the leather.
 The spine of the razor will naturally set your angle.
 Draw the razor across the length of the strop with minimal pressure, leading with the spine of the razor.
 When you reach the end of the strop stop your motion, roll the razor gently over the spine, and start the motion again in the opposite direction.
 Repeat this motion 30-40 times, slowly and gently.

 Most good strops come with two sides, one smooth and one rough.
 Like sandpaper, start on the rough side and finish with the smooth side.
 If you want to get more in-depth knowledge about stropping your razor, check out our How to Strop Your Razor blog and video.